neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 If there is too much lag, you might want to redefine the CPU topology, i.e. `WINE_CPU_TOPOLOGY="8:0,1,2,3,4,5,6,7"`

+### Horizon Zero Dawn: Remastered

+If you crash upon start, and have multiple displays it's likely due ot mismatched display resolutions.

+This can be solved by using gamescope:

+`gamescope -w YOUR_RESOLUTION_HERE -h YOUR_RESOLUTION_HERE -r YOUR_REFRESH_RATE_HERE --backend sdl --force-windows-fullscreen -f %command%`

+If the game complains about "no internet connection" upon start: add

+`%command% -showlinkingqr`

+to the command options.

 ## Changelog

 - *Update: 2024-09-22 - Added gamescope-related workarounds.*
 - *Update: 2024-10-29 - Added Monado/SteamVR.*
 - *Update: 2024-10-29 - Added note about proprietary drivers and EAC.*
+- *Update: 2024-10-31 - Added Horizon Zero Dawn: Remastered notes.*